 g.
 Any data lost because of faulty disks, software, or equipment is not the responsibility of the Marshall Public Library.

 h.
 At no time will the user change settings, Windows setups, passwords, move/delete icons, change font size or screensaver, or download any files onto the library‘s computers, or otherwise compromise the library‘s equipment or software.
 To do so may result in permanent suspension of the Internet privileges.

 j.
-The Marshall Public Library will provide the public with word processing workstations.
+The Marshall Public Library will provide word processing on the public computers.
 By using a public computer workstation, the patron agrees to the following: